Factor-guided estimation of large covariance matrix function with conditional functional sparsity: Introduction

-The new contribution of this paper can be summarized in four key aspects.
-First, though our model~(\ref{eq.model_1}) shares the same form as the one in \cite{guo2022} and aligns with the direction of static factor models in \cite{bai2002determining} and \cite{fan2013}, substantial advances have been made in our methodology and theory: (i) We allow weak serial correlations in idiosyncratic components $\bvarepsilon_t(\cdot)$ rather than assuming the white noise. (ii) Unlike the autocovariance-based method \cite[]{guo2022} for serially dependent data, we leverage the covariance information to propose a more efficient estimation procedure that encompasses independent observations as a special case. (iii) More importantly, under the pervasiveness assumption, we establish novel asymptotic identifiability in (\ref{decomp.dcov}), where the first $r$ eigenvalues of $\bL$ grow at rate $O(p^2),$ whereas all the eigenvalues of $\bS$ diverge at a rate slower than $O(p^2).$
+The new contribution of this paper can be summarized in five key aspects.
+First, though our model~\eqref{eq.model_1} shares the same form as the one in \cite{guo2025factor} and aligns with the direction of static factor models in \cite{bai2002determining} and \cite{fan2013}, substantial advances have been made in our methodology and theory: (i) We allow weak serial correlations in idiosyncratic components $\bvarepsilon_t(\cdot)$ rather than assuming the white noise. (ii) Unlike the autocovariance-based method \cite[]{guo2025factor} for serially dependent data, we leverage the covariance information to propose a more efficient estimation procedure that encompasses independent observations as a special case. (iii) More importantly, under the pervasiveness assumption, we establish novel asymptotic identifiability in (\ref{decomp.dcov}), where the first $r$ eigenvalues of $\bL$ grow at rate $O(p^2),$ whereas all the eigenvalues of $\bS$ diverge at a rate slower than $O(p^2).$

-Second, for model~(\ref{eq.model_2}), we extend the standard asymptotically identified covariance decomposition in \cite{bai2002determining} to the functional domain, under the functional counterpart of the pervasiveness assumption.
-Based on these findings, we provide mathematical insights when the functional factor analysis for models (\ref{eq.model_1}) and (\ref{eq.model_2}) and the proposed eigenanalysis of the respective $\bLambda$'s in (\ref{decomp.dcov2}) and (\ref{decomp.dcov}) are approximately the same for high-dimensional functional data/functional time series.
+Second, for model~\eqref{eq.model_2}, we extend the standard asymptotically identified covariance decomposition in \cite{bai2002determining} to the functional domain, under the functional counterpart of the pervasiveness assumption.
+Building upon these findings, we provide mathematical insights when the functional factor analysis for models \eqref{eq.model_1} and \eqref{eq.model_2} and the proposed eigenanalysis of the respective $\bLambda$'s in (\ref{decomp.dcov2}) and (\ref{decomp.dcov}) are approximately the same for high-dimensional functional data.
+Differing from the least squares method in \cite{hallin2023factor}, we develop a novel MFPCA method to estimate model~\eqref{eq.model_2} and also establish the theoretical equivalence of the covariance matrix function estimators based on two methods.